 Syrah (Shiraz) vs Cabernet Sauvignon: Appearance, Aromas, and Tasting Notes

-While both wines offer intensity and richness, their color, aroma, and palate reveal distinct characteristics that define their aging trajectory and long-term value potential.
+Both Syrah (Shiraz) and Cabernet Sauvignon deliver intensity and richness.
+But their color, aroma, and palate tell very different stories about aging trajectory and long-term value potential.

 Cabernet Sauvignon Appearance, Aromas, and Tasting Notes